markafoltz/camera-effects/README.md

 * This API does not attempt to polyfill effects in platforms/browsers that do not support them.
 * This API doesn’t include all possible platform effects.
-More effects may be exposed as future extensions ofAPI.
+More effects may be exposed as future extensions of the API.

 ## MediaStreamTrack